-DRAFT 2.1 Neighbourhood vision An innovative new neighbourhood.
-A richly layered and characterful place that is an exemplar for mixeduse.
+An innovative new neighbourhood

+A richly layered and characterful place that is an exemplar for mixed-use.
 A place that works hard, with intensive industrial, commercial and creative activity, harmoniously provided alongside high quality homes that support a diverse local community.

 Seamlessly integrated and well-connected with surrounding neighbourhoods of Kentish Town, Gospel Oak and Dartmouth Park.
 An environmentally friendly place, where people walk and cycle and that draws the green character of Hampstead Heath through the urban neighbourhood connecting to Kentish Town High Street.

 A socially mixed place that builds on the distinctive community and character of Kentish Town, bringing residents, workers and visitors together with space and facilities to relax, play and interact enjoy cultural activities and events.

-Clockwise from top left: New pedestrian and cycle routes with connected green spaces, and high quality public realm; creating training and employment opportunities for local people; activation of railway arches; cultural uses and reuse of historic buildings; new high quality housing; generous areas of public space; opportunities for food growing, increased biodiversity and community initiatives
+Clockwise from top left:

+New pedestrian and cycle routes with

+connected green spaces, and high quality

+public realm; creating training and employment

+opportunities for local people; activation of

+railway arches; cultural uses and reuse of

+historic buildings; new high quality housing;

+generous areas of public space; opportunities

+for food growing, increased biodiversity and

+community initiatives

+Development objectives

-Transformative redevelopment is expected to take place in the framework area.
-The Council requires a comprehensive approach to development, underpinned by the principles set out in this framework.
-In order to deliver the vision, this framework identifies a number of key development objectives.
+In order to deliver the vision, this framework identifies a number of key development objectives:

 Around 2,000 new homes

+Over 3,000 new jobs and new employment space

+Ambitious employment and training strategy providing genuine opportunities for local people

+Innovative design approaches to intensify industrial buildings

+New pedestrian and cycle friendly connections between Kentish Town, Gospel Oak and Hampstead Heath

+New bridge connecting Murphy's Yard and Regis Road

+Sustainable, innovative development that delivers a Zero Emissions Neighbourhood

+Attractive, safe and green open spaces and public realm that is open and accessible to all

+Spatial strategy

+Comprehensive redevelopment

+Transformative redevelopment is expected to take place in the Regis Road Growth Area and on the Murphy site.
+The Council requires that redevelopment of these sites is comprehensive and delivered through a masterplan-led approach, underpinned by the principles set out in this framework.